 Speaking of the Mayans, Tikal is close by, so if you want to hit the ruins, Flores is one of the best places to stay as a jumping off point.
 Although Flores used to be a Mayan hideout, it was eventually taken over by the Spanish, which is where much of the architectural and cultural influences originate.

-Overall, if you like the idea of staying in a colonial town and spending your days relaxing on the water, Flores is one of the most entrancing spots in all of Guatemala and it makes the best point of departure either before or after Belize.
+Overall, if you like the idea of staying in a colonial town and spending your days relaxing on the water, Flores is one of the most entrancing spots in all of Guatemala and it makes the best stopping point if you’re doing the Belize Guatemala border crossing (also check out the best places to visit in Belize here).

 We mentioned that there are many Mayan ruins in Guatemala, and El Mirador is another one of them.
 However, casual tourists need not apply, as this ancient city is hidden deep in the jungle, much more remote than Tikal.
 This all means that you can’t just hop on a bus and get a tour here – you need to plan thoroughly and get a guide.